semgrep/semgrep-docs/docs/semgrep-app/findings.md

 A finding can be categorized **based on the issue or code it detects**:

 * anti-patterns
-* security vulnerabilities (such as dangerous function usage)
+* Security vulnerabilities (such as dangerous function usage)
 * Business or logic bugs
 * matches based on your own custom rules (such as organization-specific authentication logic)